Internet Marketing – Home Income Tutorials

 What the Heck is Internet Marketing, Anyway?

-There are blogs (the treehouses), social media (the swingsets), emails (the slide that goes nowhere), videos (the merry-go-round that makes you dizzy), podcasts (like campfire stories but without the marshmallows), and those pesky ads that follow you around like a lost puppy looking for its owner after a long day at doggy daycare.
+There are blogs (the treehouses), social media (the swingsets), emails (the slide that goes nowhere), videos (the merry-go-round that makes you dizzy), podcasts (like campfire stories but without the marshmallows), and those annoying ads that follow you around like a lost puppy looking for its owner after a long day at doggy daycare.

 And here’s the kicker: you don’t need a degree in marketing or a background in tech to get started.
 Seriously, if you can order a pizza online—complete with extra cheese and an embarrassing number of toppings—you’re already halfway there.
 If they can train monkeys to use computers for typing Shakespeare (or so we hear), then surely you can figure out how to market something on the internet.